6. Income and Wealth Inequality#

 One key finding from this figure is that wealth inequality is more extreme than income inequality.

-The Lorenz curve is a useful visual representation of inequality in a distribution.
+The Lorenz curve provides a visual representation of inequality in a distribution.

 Another way to study income and wealth inequality is via the Gini coefficient.